CBIIT/cadsr-services/docker/README.md

 ## Requirements ##
 * Docker installed and running
-* docker-compose file suitable for your environment (default docker-compose.yml)
+* docker-compose file suitable for your environment (default docker-compose.yml).
+Edit either docker-compose-dev.yml or docker-compose-prod.yml and replace apiUrl with correct server url.

 ## NOTE ##
 1. If install fails to connect to the internet add a file daemon.json file in /etc/docker